bpetermann/dotfiles/README.md

 2. **Clone repository**

-First, create a directory for your projects if it doesn't exist, then clone the repository:
+Run the following script to create a directory for your projects if it doesn't already exist, then clone the repository and cd into it:

 ```bash
 DOT_DIR=$HOME/ben/webdev/Projects/